Vallejo Flour Mill: Impact of the first transcontinental railroad

-The settlement was located at the rail junction of two main lines: the then-new 1869 Central Pacific line that went northwest to Oakland and the older 1866 Western Pacific line south to San Jose.
-After the completion of the First transcontinental railroad to the Pacific coast, Central Pacific renamed by December 1869 the Vallejo Mill station and junction as Niles, after their railroad attorney and stockholder, Addison Niles, who became two years later associate justice on the California Supreme Court.
-Central Pacific also built in 1870 a railroad depot, complete with a restaurant and saloon, at the Niles junction for the convenience of the transferring train passengers.
+After the completion of the First transcontinental railroad to the Pacific coast, Central Pacific renamed by December 1869 the Vallejo Mill station and junction in the canyon as Niles, after their railroad attorney and stockholder, Addison Niles, who became two years later associate justice on the California Supreme Court.
+On April 28, 1870, Central Pacific switch over to the new junction in the valley, which sprang to life as Niles.
+That same year, Central Pacific also built a railroad depot, complete with a restaurant and saloon, at the Niles junction for the convenience of the transferring train passengers.
 Thereafter, the Vallejo Mills settlement became known as Niles and the byline Niles, Cal started to appear in newspapers by the mid-1870s.
-In 1956, Niles became a district within the city of Fremont.